munyeol-Yoon/git-practice/README.md

-# Git for Everyone !
+# Git for Everyone Welcome !

 This works!